Sabah Bizi

-Sabah Bizi (born 13 November 1946) is an Albanian retired footballer who played for Vllaznia Shkodër and Partizani Tirana as well as the Albania national team.
+Sabah Bizi (13 November 1946 – 16 January 2025) was an Albanian footballer who played for Vllaznia Shkodër and Partizani Tirana as well as the Albania national team.

 Club career

 A Vllaznia club legend, Bizi won three league titles with the club during their most successful period in the 1970s, when he played alongside Ramazan Rragami among others, and also one with Partizani.
 When he joined the military, he was forced to play for army club Partizani.
 After three years in the army, he rejoined Vllaznia against the wishes of Partizani, At the time, one of the communist regime's top leaders visited Shkodër to see how a hydroelectric power station was being built and the workers involved in the construction demanded the return of Bizi to Vllaznia on condition that they complete the hydropower plant before the deadline.
 In the end, a deal was reached and Bizi ended his career at Vllaznia.